yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/sdk-customizations-android.md

 ### Button styles

 You can override Yuno Android SDK button styles.
 The available configurations change depending on your SDK version.
-The following table lists all available buttons you can customize considering the SDK version.
+The following table lists all available buttons you can customize:

 | Versions before v1.10.0     | Version v1.10.0 and higher          | Version v1.13.0 and higher          |
 | --------------------------- | ----------------------------------- | ----------------------------------- |